 - everyone understands their access rights

 - fisheries managers can decide on sharing arrangements.

 We want our fisheries to continue to be well managed.
 This keeps them sustainable and profitable.

 Public consultation on the draft Commonwealth fisheries resource sharing framework is now closed.

 We sought feedback on our draft framework from 25 August to 22 September 2020.

 Your feedback will help us design a framework that is fit for purpose and reflects your needs.

 What we’re doing

-We are engaging stakeholders during all stages of framework development through:
+We are engaging stakeholders during all stages of framework.
+We have sought feedback through: